 Secure data monetization and its privacy

 The first step is to select a data platform that allows your company to monetize the data and manage risks.
 The endgame is to lead your industry to achieve the maximum potential from your data assets.
 What you do today will help you determine how to protect your data and derived data assets from competitors.
-Therefore, it is crucial to adopt a solution that easily enables secure storage, analysis, and exchange of gathered data.
+Therefore, adopting a solution that easily enables secure storage, analysis, and exchange of gathered data is crucial.

 Approach to Big Data security

 Big Data security requires a well-thought strategy.
 While handling large amounts of data, Big Data security risks become a real concern.
-A comprehensive approach should focus on:
+A comprehensive approach should focus on the following:

 - Visibility into all data and interactions